edgedb/edgedb/docs/edgeql/functions/sys.rst

     Make the current session sleep for *duration* time.

-    *duration* can either be a number of seconds specified as a floating point number, or a :eql:type:`std::timedelta`.
+    *duration* can either be a number of seconds specified as a floating point number, or a :eql:type:`timedelta`.

     The function always returns ``true``.